roledad/sp-1500/README.md

 ## Notes

-- The S&P methodology document (`sp_float.pdf`) is summarized in text file for recycled use
+- The S&P methodology document (`sp_float.pdf`) is stored in `doc_assets/` and summarized in text files for recycled use
-- Proxy documents can be provided as local files or URLs
+- Proxy documents can be provided as local files or URLs and are cached in `doc_assets/`
 - Results are saved in JSON format for further processing
 - The analysis follows S&P's float share adjustment methodology including the 5% rule for Directors and Officers
+- The project supports both individual company analysis and batch processing of S&P 1500 constituents
+- All core functionality is organized in the `src/` directory with proper layer separation